 Once you feel like you won’t be overwhelmed, you can combine everything!
 Plan out what you’re going to eat that week and break it down to see what you can cook ahead – for example, if chicken is on sale, pre-cook your chicken and alternate between chicken salad, chicken pasta, and chicken wraps for the week.
 You could also switch it up and put some of that chicken in an omelette for breakfast!
 There is no right or wrong way to meal prep.
 I know there are a lot of “popular” ways to meal prep but remember, you do what you want!
 You can meal prep without chicken!
 You can meal prep without reheating!
 You can meal prep without an oven and just use the stove top!
 See the examples down below.

 If you’re still a little overwhelmed on how to meal prep, check out this post where I break down step by step exactly what I do to make this meal prep.
+If you’re looking for more help with meal prepping, subscribe to my newsletter (sidebar or click here) to get a week’s lunch and snack meal prep and the shopping list!

 Need Some Meal Prep Inspiration?